JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_06/lecture.md

 ```

 ### Brittleness of code manipulation
-When we are manipulating the AST or creating new expressions from scratch, there is no validation in term of the parser.
+When we are manipulating the AST or creating new expressions from scratch, there is no **syntactic** validation performed by the parser.
 It is therefore very easy to create AST which does not make any sense and cannot be compiled.
 We have already seen that we can refer to variables that were not defined yet (this makes perfect sense).
 The same goes with functions (which also makes a lot of sense).
 ```julia
 e = :(g() + 5)
 eval(e)